nelsonfigueroa/nelson.cloud/content/posts/2019-09-26-wifi-hacking-with-aircrack-ng.md

 I used [Kali Linux](https://www.kali.org/) for the entire process, but the process should be very similar for any Linux distribution. `aircrack-ng` is already included on Kali Linux but you can install it on any Linux OS.

----
-**Disclaimer: This is purely for educational purposes.
-Do not try to break into access points that do not belong to you.**
+> **Disclaimer**: This is purely for educational purposes.
+Do not try to break into access points that do not belong to you.

----

 ## What is aircrack-ng?